 The American Society of Anesthesiologists Advocacy Division hosts the ASA Anesthesiology Policy Research Rotation in Political Affairs, a four-week rotation in Washington, D.C., designed to allow resident physicians to experience the political, legislative, and regulatory factors that affect the delivery of patient care.

 During the rotation, the resident will achieve comprehensive understanding of health care politics and policy, gain first-hand experience of a political environment, assist in day-to-day activities in ASA’s Advocacy Division, attend lobby events sponsored by ASA, create specific research projects and explore and report on new law and policy changes affecting the profession of anesthesiology.
 During the rotation the resident will be supervised by ASA’s Director of Congressional and Political Affairs.

 The Policy Research Rotation in Political Affairs has been approved by the American Board of Anesthesiology (ABA) to count toward residency credit.
 A stipend of $5,500 is provided to offset living expenses (note: this stipend will be $2,500 for virtual participants).
-All 2020-2021 Resident Scholars positions have been filled and the 2021-2022 application period has now closed.
+The 2022-2023 application period is now closed.
+The 2023-2024 application period will open in December 2022.

 Residents in a Room Episode 17: Resident Advocacy

 Join Resident Scholars Drs.
 Richa Taneja, Matthew Sexton, and Patrick McFarland in this wide-ranging discussion of resident advocacy.
 Listen in as they chat about how they got involved in advocacy; how political, legislative and regulatory factors impact patient care; the challenges and rewards of their advocacy experiences; and they many ways residents can advocate for the issues that move them.
 Recorded April 2020.